Password Access Control Workflow(Feature available only in Premium and Enterprise Editions)

-After successful authentication into Password Manager Pro, users get access to the passwords that are owned by them or shared to them.
+After successful authentication into Password Manager Pro, users get access to the passwords that are either owned by them or shared with them.
 While storing very sensitive passwords, quite often administrators wish to have an extra level of security.
-In some other cases, administrators wish to give temporary access to passwords for certain users for a specified period of time.
+In some other cases, administrators wish to grant certain users with temporary access to passwords for a specified period of time.

 There are also requirements to give users exclusive privilege to passwords.
 That means, only one user should be allowed to use a particular password at any point of time.
 When more than one user is required to work on the same resource, problems of coordination arise.
-Access control on concurrent usage would help resolve such issues.
+Password Manager Pro provides access controls on concurrent usage to help resolve such issues.

 How does Password Access Workflow work?

 Once password access control is enforced for a resource, the password access attempt by the users will follow the work flow as detailed below:

 - User needs access to a password that is shared with him/her.

 - Makes a request for accessing the password.

 - Request goes to administrator(s) for approval.
 If more users require access to the same password, all the requests will be queued up for approval.